sdc2506-cache-me-if-you-can/ruby-reviews/README.md

 ## ETL
 To perform the ETL process, you will need the applicable csv files.
 1) Download the csv files.
-2) Replace the file paths in `schema.sql` with your own paths.
+2) Replace the file paths in `data/data-[].sql` with your own paths.
-3) Run `psql -U [USER] -d postgres -f server/schema.sql`.
+3) Run `psql -U [USER] -d postgres -f data/structure.sql`.
 You may be asked to enter a password.
+4) Run `psql -U [USER] -d postgres -f data/data-dev.sql` OR `psql -U [USER] -d postgres -f data/data-prod.sql`.
 This process may take a couple minutes.

 ## Start
 Start the service by running `npm start`